Bodmin St Mary's and St Leonard (electoral division)

 Bodmin St Mary's and St Leonard is an electoral division of Cornwall in the United Kingdom which returns one member to sit on Cornwall Council.
 It was created at the 2021 local elections, being created from the former divisions of Bodmin St Mary's and Bodmin St Leonard.
-The current councillor is Pat Rogerson, a Liberal Democrat.
+The current councillor is Dan Rogerson, a Liberal Democrat.

 Boundaries

 Bodmin St Mary's and St Leonard is located entirely within the town of Bodmin, representing parts of central and western Bodmin.
 To the east is the division of Bodmin St Petroc's, and to the north, west, and south is the division of Lanivet, Blisland and Bodmin St Lawrence.